omeka/classic-enduser/docs/Content/Item_Types.md

 ![Add Item Type basic view](../doc_files/itemTypeAdd.png "Add Item Type basic view")

-Each Item Type must have a *Name*, preferably unique.
+Each Item Type must have a *Name*, which must be unique.
 You can also add a *Description* to help clarify the Item Type (for example, the descriptions in the list of item types above) and guide users who are adding and describing items.

 ## Creating and Adding Elements